 Just look at all those bumps.
 They look like seeds.
 It's a really pretty pattern, very clean looking and the bumps add such a nice textured pattern and feel.

 You just have to give it a try so you can see for yourself and squish it too.
 It really feels cool.

 You knit the purls and purl the knits.
 What this means is you put a knit stitch over a purl stitch and a purl stitch over a knit stitch making seeds.

 Stop right here for a minute.
 You knit the purls and purl the knits.
 Hmm

 Have a quick look below to see the knit stitch on the needle and the purl stitch so you can identify them.

-Remember that the knit stitch on your knitting needle looks like little v's and it's the smooth side as in the photo on the left.
+Remember that the knit stitch on your knitting needle looks like little v's and it's smooth.

 Thought it might help to see these stitches on the needles.

 The seed stitch pattern creates an allover bumpy texture.
 It lays flat and doesn't curl making it a nice alternative to the rib stitch.
 It makes a wonderful textured pattern.

 You can use seed stitch for pretty much anything and it's even reversible.
 It makes a really pretty border along blankets, cuffs on sleeves and socks.
 Seed stitch is also very pretty as an allover stitch pattern.